Introduction to Perl module lb2d.pm 0.1 for basic Lattice Boltzmann simulations: Commands

 The momentum section is defined as follows:\\ momentum\\ $x$ $y$ $f_0$ $f_1$ $f_2$ $f_3$ $f_4$ $f_5$ $f_6$ $f_7$ $f_8$\\ $x$ and $y$ are the coordinates of the lattice site.
 For the d2q9 lattice style, $f_0$,$\dots$, $f_8$ are the populations of the velocity modes.

 A site is identified as solid boundary if its density is equal to $-11$.
 The components of the momentum can take any value in this case.
 For clarity, we suggest to set them to $0$.

 The section domain must precede the section processors.
 If present, the section field must follow the section relaxation\_time; the section processors must precede the sections density and momentum; and the section boundary must precede the section density.
 In all other cases, the sections and their items can be given in any order.

-The name of a section must be separated by at least one new line character from the data.
-Different numeric values must be separated by at least one white space character or tabular character.
-For example, the following line is wrong:\\ relaxation\_time $1$\\ The following lines are instead read correctly:\\ \verb1 1density
+If the read\_data command appears before the lattice command and the input file contains the sections relaxation\_time and/or domain, this information is overridden.
+If the input file contains the section processors, the command processors does not redefine the grid of processors.
+It is possible to redefine the grid of processors of a previous simulation by modifying manually the restart file.
+If the input file contains force and/or acceleration in the section field, the commands aveforce and aveacceleration in the script add further contributions to the applied forces.
+If the input file contains interforce and/or adhesiveforce in the section field, the commands interforce and adhesiveforce in the script redefine the parameters $G$, $\psi_{0}$ and $\rho_{0}$.

+With an additional argument of type solute, the file defining the solute state is read in (see write\_restart command).
+For solute transport, the information of the input data file must be organized into seven sections: relaxation\_time, inlet, outlet, reaction, field, concentration and solute\_modes.